Narrowing the Path of Damage

 - Trim trees and shrubbery away from buildings and remove any weakened sections of trees that might easily break off and fall onto buildings.
-Review IBHS’s Reducing Tree Damage guide to learn how to identify common problems, how to prune before a storm, and what to do with storm-damaged trees.
+Learn more about reducing tree damage.

 - Contact your local utility company to trim away any limbs close to utility lines that could potentially pull down lines or even entire poles.
 When trimming trees it is important never to touch any wires.
 Trimming should usually be done by a contractor or the local utility company.

 Know the Difference—How to React During a Hailstorm and Tornado

 Use the following information from the Insurance Institute for Business & Home Safety (IBHS) and the Federal Emergency Management Agency (FEMA) to find out how you should react during a hailstorm and tornado.

 In a Building

 - Go to a pre-designated area such as a safe room, basement, storm cellar, or the lowest building level.
 If there is no basement, go to the center of a small interior room on the lowest level (closet, interior hallway) away from corners, windows, doors, and outside walls.
 Put as many walls as possible between you and the outside.
 Get under a sturdy table and use your arms to protect your head and neck.

 - In a high-rise building, go to a small interior room or hallway on the lowest floor possible.

 - Put on sturdy shoes.